-TFAP is located on site at the UPH Family Medicine Clinic.
-Physicians and other health care providers at the clinic can refer low income patients to TFAP for help with legal issues that may be affecting patient health.
-TFAP provides legal advice and assistance to referred patients in a wide variety of legal matters including:
+TFAP is located on site at two Banner – University Medicine Family Medicine Clinics.
+Physicians and other health care providers at the clinics can refer low income patients to TFAP for help with legal issues that may affect patient health.
+TFAP works with referring health care providers and provides legal advice and assistance to referred patients in a wide variety of legal matters including:

 - Access to health care